Virtual 3 Minute Thesis Competition

 - Be aware of your eye movement.
 Maintain eye contact with the camera lens as though they were a person in the audience watching you present live.

-- Upload your video to YouTube and be sure it is set to private.
+- Upload your video to YouTube and be sure it is set to "unlisted" and that it is "not made for kids" which can be found under the Audience section in Settings.
 Email the YouTube link to Emily Redd firstname.lastname@example.org by the submission deadline.

 HOW ARE THE VIDEOS JUDGED?